 Grimey oven doors are the worst, right?
-Use this mixture and be amazed at how easily and effortless it is to get your oven spick and span.
+Use this mixture and be amazed at how easy and effortless it is to get your oven spick and span.

-Feel free to double this recipe if you need to clean the bottom of your oven as well.
-Wipe out any loose debris before adding the paste.
-Get excited about the sparkling, just-like-new oven that you're about to have!
+Double this recipe to also clean the bottom of your oven.
+Wipe away any loose debris before adding the paste.
+Get excited about the sparkling, just-like-new oven you're about to have!

 HOMEMADE DRAIN CLEANER